Kozluca, Hozat

 Kozluca (Qolce) is a village in the Hozat District, Tunceli Province, Turkey.
 The village was unpopulated as of 2022.

 The hamlets of Akgeçit and Anıklı are attached to the village.

 Population

-The village was populated by Kurds of the Qoçan tribe.
+The village was populated by Kurds of the Qoçan tribe but was depopulated by the Turkish authorities in the 1990s.

 The village had no registered population from 2007 to 2013, 2 people in 2014, 1 person in 2015 and unpopulated again between 2016 and 2022.